 - Cancel saute mode, then close the lid, making sure the vent is set to sealing.

-- Set the pot to manual or pressure cook mode and increase the cook time to 35 minutes.
+- Set the pot to manual or pressure cook mode on high pressure and increase the cook time to 35 minutes.

 - When the cook time is finished, let the pressure release naturally.

 - When the pressure has fully released, remove the lid of the pressure cooker, then gently stir the beans.